 How to choose

-If you're a freelancer or consultant managing 1–5 clients, doing AEO as part of a broader service, and weekly tracking works fine: AEO Copilot.
+If you're a freelancer or an agency managing client brands, doing AEO as part of a broader service, and weekly tracking works fine: AEO Copilot.
+The Agency plan tracks unlimited brands at $99/month, so your cost doesn't climb every time you sign a client.

-If you're a marketing team or boutique agency doing dedicated AEO work and need daily tracking, flexible model coverage, and unlimited seats: Peec.ai.
+If you're an in-house marketing team at a mid-market company that wants daily tracking, flexible model coverage, and unlimited seats: Peec.ai.
 Work out your actual cost with add-ons before you sign up.

 If you're an enterprise brand with a GEO team, data security requirements, and a content production budget: Profound.